 One of the hair metal bands that is often considered one of the best is Skid Row.
-Skid Row was a hair metal band that was popular in the late 1980s and early 1990s.
-The band was known for their hard rock sound and their catchy songs.
+Skid Row was a hair metal band popular in the late 1980s and early 1990s.
+The band was known for their complex rock sound and their catchy songs.

 Skid Row is a metal band from Orange County, California.
-The band was founded by vocalist/guitarist Sebastian Bach, bassist Rachel Bolan and drummer Brian Tichy in 1983.
-Skid Row released their debut album, Skid Row, in 1986, and the title track, “Skid Row”, became a top 40 hit in the United States and a platinum single.
+Vocalist/guitarist Sebastian Bach, bassist Rachel Bolan, and drummer Brian Tichy founded the band in 1983.
+Skid Row released their debut album, Skid Row, in 1986, and the title track, “Skid Row,” became a top 40 hit in the United States and a platinum single.
 The band continued recording and touring until Tichy left in 1991.

-There are countless great hair metal bands out there, but Ratt is definitely one of the best.
-With their catchy songs and powerful stage presence, they always manage to get the crowd going wild.
-They’ve been performing for over 35 years, and they show no signs of slowing down anytime soon.
+There are countless great hair metal bands out there, but Ratt is one of the best.
+With their catchy songs and powerful stage presence, they always manage to get the crowd wild.
+They’ve been performing for over 35 years and show no signs of slowing down anytime soon.
 If you’re a fan of hair metal, then you need to check out Ratt.